Piecewise M-Stationarity and Related Algorithms for Mathematical Programs with Complementarity Constraints: Piecewise M-Stationarity

 \subsection{Distinction from Extended M-stationarity}

-So far we have shown that, under a mild assumption, piecewise M-stationarity is an equivalent concept to B-stationarity and therefore a stronger concept than the standard M-stationarity.
+So far we have shown that, under MPCC-GCQ, piecewise M-stationarity is an equivalent concept to B-stationarity and therefore a stronger concept than the standard M-stationarity (\ref{mstat-st}).
 A concept that has strong similarities to piecewise M-stationarity is \emph{extended M-stationarity}, which was proposed by Gfrerer \cite{extended-mstat} and also discussed in Kim et al. \cite{bilevel-opt}.
-Extended M-stationarity and its equivalence to B-stationarity were investigated in the background of disjunctive programs (problems in a more general form than MPCCs), based on the concepts of generalized differentiation (such as metric regularity, subregularity, mixed regularity/subregularity, and their directional versions).
-We also note the following subtle differences between extended and piecewise M-stationarity concepts, used as equivalence to B-stationarity.
+Extended M-stationarity and its equivalence to B-stationarity were investigated in the background of disjunctive programs (problems in a more general form than MPCCs), based on the concepts of generalized differentiation (e.g., metric regularity, subregularity, mixed regularity/subregularity, and their directional versions).
+By contrast, here we have presented an elementary proof to establish the equivalence between piecewise M-stationarity and B-stationarity, without requiring consideration of generalized differentiation concepts.

-\begin{itemize} \item Since extended M-stationarity is usually difficult to verify in practice \cite[Page 924]{extended-mstat}, Definition 4.2 in \cite{extended-mstat} introduces the concept of strong M-stationarity as a bridge between M-stationarity and S-stationarity.
-Under an assumption of linearly independent gradients of some MPCC working set of constraints, \cite[Theorem 4.3]{extended-mstat} shows that an extended M-stationary point is strongly M-stationary.

-\item A summary of extended M-stationarity and its relation to other properties is given on \cite[Page 928]{extended-mstat} and in \cite[Figure 12.2]{bilevel-opt}.
-Here an extended M-stationary point is also B-stationary, and a B-stationary point that satisfies GGCQ (which we call MPCC-GCQ) is also extended M-stationary. \end{itemize}

-On the other hand, piecewise M-stationarity requires the stronger assumption of MPCC-ACQ to establish the equivalence to B-stationarity, and it is straightforward to verify through M-stationarity of each branch of the LPCC at $\bar{z}$.
-It is not clear that these different conditions can be reconciled easily to the ones in \cite{extended-mstat}.
-Therefore, these provide a distinction between extended and piecewise M-stationarity.